Skip to content

 The Water Goblin by Antonín Dvořák

 Antonín Dvořák’s symphonic poem (another name for a tone poem) portrays a greedy water goblin (sort of like a merman, but scarier) who lives in a lake.
-In the music inspired by Karel Jaromír Erben’s Czech folk tales, the water goblin claims a young woman who lives near the lake, leading to a tragic ending.
+Karel Jaromír Erben’s Czech folk tales inspired the music.
+In these stories, the water goblin claims a young woman who lives near the lake, leading to a tragic ending.
 Listen for how Dvořák shows specific moments in the story, such as a woman singing a lullaby to her baby, a terrible storm on the lake, and the water goblin’s final vanishing into the lake’s depths.

 You can listen to all these chilling tunes, plus a few additional eerie hits, on our Spotify playlist – Monster Music.